franko/elementary-plotlib/sphinx-doc/manual/source/fox-integration.rst

 FOX toolkit integration
 =======================

-The Libcanvas library can be used inside a `FOX Toolkit <http://fox-toolkit.org/>`_ application using a special class :cpp:class:`FX::FXElemWindow` declared in the header file ``FXElemWindow.h``.
+The Elementary Plot library can be used inside a `FOX Toolkit <http://fox-toolkit.org/>`_ application using a special class :cpp:class:`FX::FXElemWindow` declared in the header file ``FXElemWindow.h``.

-The :cpp:class:`FX::FXElemWindow` inherit from ``FX::FXElemBaseWindow`` which in turns inherits from ``FX::FXWindow`` and can be used as an ordinary FOX Window in every respect.
+The :cpp:class:`FX::FXElemWindow` inherit from ``FX::FXElemBaseWindow`` which in turns inherits from ``FX::FXWindow`` and it can be used as an ordinary FOX Window in every respect.
 In addition the class implements the method :cpp:func:`FX::FXElemWindow::Attach` to bind a plot, like it can be done with a :cpp:class:`elp::Window`.

 The plots themselves can be created and modified using the standard C++ API of the Elementary Plot Library.